awsandy/cloud9-tunnel-desktop/README.md

 * Installs the Amazon Linux 2 minimal Desktop software
 * Installs some sample apps:

-  * The Chrome browser
+  * The Chrome web browser
   * DBeaver - an open source database management tools
   * Microsoft's Visual Studio Code IDE
-  * LENS a tool for managing Kubernetes clusters (including EKS)
+  * LENS a tool for managing Kubernetes clusters

 You may see some yum lock errors during the install of the sample apps, these should resolve themselves after seeing the error 3 or 4 times.

-A password is created for the `ec2-user` user and is output on the console at the end of the script output along with the instance id
+A password is created for the `ec2-user` user and is output on the console at the end of the script output along with the Cloud9 EC2 instance id.

-It is also stored in the hidden file: `/home/ec2-user/.ec2user-creds`
+The ec2-user password is also stored in the hidden file: `/home/ec2-user/.ec2user-creds`.
 This password will be needed in step 4.

 ----